 Doors will open at 5:30 pm.
 We’ll have various displays on the concourse level so attendees can take a walk down memory lane as they explore our history and favorite memories from the last 40 years.
-The concert will kick-off with Josh Dorr at 6:30 pm, then Chancey Williams at 7:15 pm, followed by Sawyer Brown as they appear for their NINTH TIME on our stage.
+The concert will kick-off with Josh Dorr at 6:30 pm, then Chancey Williams, followed by Sawyer Brown as they appear for their NINTH TIME on our stage.
 Stick around after the show for our After Party.
 We’ll have more drink specials, music from the last 40 years of concerts, and time to check out memorabilia you missed earlier in the day.

 Party like it's 1982- wear your best dressed 80's attire.
 You are the star of this show!
 Enjoy a special red carpet walk with a photo experience to commemorate the star you are.

 Ticket prices have been established to honor our opening year and 40th anniversary and are $19.82 for reserved seats in the stands or $40 for general admission standing room only on the floor.
 General Admission Floor will have limited seating available at a first come, first sit basis.

 About Sawyer Brown